formicary/remoterun/README.md

   issue (Runtime.exec forks, and fork duplicates the memory footprint of the current process)
 + you need to run processes on another server or as another user

-The idea is that you:
+The idea is that:

 + on servers you want to run applications you start a net.formicary.remoterun.agent.RemoteRunAgent instance
-+ embed an instance of net.formicary.remoterun.embed.RemoteRunMaster in your application which listens for agent connections and issues commands to the agents
++ you embed an instance of net.formicary.remoterun.embed.RemoteRunMaster in your application which listens for agent connections and lets you issue commands to the agents

-remoterun requires SSL client authentication: I wanted a way of running services without usernames/passwords but with some form of authentication.
-So the keystores are password protected, and this must be specified as a system property.
+remoterun requires SSL client authentication: no usernames/passwords but a bi-directional certificate trust.
+So the keystores can be password protected, and this must be specified as a system property.
 It doesn't explicitly use CRLs unless any of the JDK implementations automatically do that.

 ## Using RemoteRun in your own application